Weekly Trader's Outlook

 Market Breadth:

-The Bloomberg chart below shows the current % of members within the S&P 500 (SPX), Nasdaq Composite (CCMP) and Russell 2000 (RTY) that are trading above their respective 200-day Simple Moving Averages.
-The S&P 500 and Russell 2000 are slightly lower on the week, but the Nasdaq Composite is at fresh all-time highs today and market breadth contracted a bit.
-I believe that one of contributing factors is the money flow that has found its way back into mega-cap tech.
-Presumably that money came from selling other areas of the market which could be negatively impacting breadth.
-On a week-over-week basis, the SPX (white line) breadth dropped to 68% from 73%, the CCMP (blue line) ticked up to 49% versus 48%, and the RTY (red line) eased to 62% from 63%.
+The Bloomberg chart below shows the current percentage of members within the S&P 500 (SPX), Nasdaq Composite (CCMP) and Russell 2000 (RTY) that are trading above their respective 200-day Simple Moving Averages (SMA).
+Stocks are on track for weekly losses and market breadth followed the indices lower.
+Also notable, market breadth (as measured by the 200-day SMA threshold) on the Russell is at the lowest levels since November 2023.
+On a week-over-week basis, the SPX (white line) breadth dropped to 57.80% from 62.60%, the CCMP (blue line) moved down to a six-month low of 39.07% versus 46.44%, and the the RTY (red line) sank to 41.91% from 50.03%.

 Source: Bloomberg L.P.